 We did dive into Samsung’s One UI 2.0 software long enough to find Google Duo integrated directly into the dialer app.
 You’ll be able to make Full HD video calls and chat with up to eight people.
 We’ll continue to explore Samsung’s reskinned Android 10 interface when we get the phone back in for our full review.

 You’re going to see a lot of reviewers chastise the S20 Ultra for being big, heavy and expensive – and it is all of those things.
 But Samsung has also designed the Ultra to be an absolute powerhouse, without compromise – and it’s shaping up to be just that.

 So here’s some wise advice: you shouldn’t buy the Galaxy S20 Ultra if it’s too big for your hand or you can’t afford it, and that may be true for most people.
+It makes a convincing case for foldable phones to exist.
 However, it’s nice to see a phone that doesn’t hold back.